 - The Simpsons

 - Also Treehouse of Horror XI, "The Terror of Tiny Toon", has Bart and Lisa trapped inside a TV with Itchy and Scratchy trying to murder them.
-At one point Homer changes the channel and they end up ruining a scene for Regis and Kathy Lee.
+At one point Homer changes the channel and they end up ruining a scene for Regis and Kathy Lee (it was originally going to be the FOX legal dramedy Ally McBeal, but Calista Flockhart (the show's star) declined.
+It does explain why a morning show like Regis and Kathy Lee would air at night).

 - In March of 1959 Cambria Productions came up with the show Clutch Cargo, which used the then cutting-edge idea of combining animated characters with live-action mouths superimposed onto their faces, called "Synchro-Vox", this show had the distinction of horrifying its target audience and inducing more childhood nightmares than H. R. Giger could ever dream of.
 Cambria struck again a year later with Scott McCloud: Space Angel and also prepared a pilot based on the comic strip Moon Mullins (which did not get optioned as a series).
 Both used the Synchro-Vox technique.

-- South Park has a two-parter featuring giant, real-life guinea pigs "rampaging" through town.
+- South Park has a two-parter ("Pandemic") featuring giant, real-life guinea pigs "rampaging" through town.

 - In a truly bizarre example of this trope, in the late 40's, when Columbia Pictures was making live action Superman serials, in order to save money on the flight effect, they actually had Superman turn into a cartoon version of himself when he flew!